Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 How to Calculate LTV

-The Loan-To-Value ratio is a key risk metric that measures the proportion of debt relative to collateral value.
+The Loan-To-Value (LTV) ratio is a key risk metric that measures the proportion of debt relative to collateral value.
 To calculate the LTV of a position on Morpho, use the following formula:

-Standard Liquidation
+Liquidation Mechanism

-The standard liquidation mechanism is the primary defense against borrower defaults and is built directly into the Morpho core contracts.
+Liquidation is the primary defense against borrower defaults and is built directly into the Morpho core contracts.

 When Is a Position Liquidatable?